 - Visit Russia Town

-There are so many things to do in Dongdaemun that many tourists and even locals don’t know where to start.
-Dongdaemun has always been a top attraction for both locals and tourists in Seoul because you can spend the whole day or whole night there.
+There are so many things to do in Dongdaemun that many tourists and locals don’t know where to start.
+Dongdaemun has always been a top attraction for both locals and tourists in Seoul because you can spend the whole day or night there.
 The area of Dongdaemun is much bigger than most people know.
-Many think of the area as a place to go shopping for discount clothes.
-However, there are several hidden attractions both locals and international visitors must check out.
+Many think of the area as a place to shop for discount clothes.
+However, there are several hidden attractions both locals, and international visitors must check out.
 It is one of the most popular neighborhoods in Seoul.
 You don’t need a lot of money is there are plenty of free things to do in Seoul, and Dongdaemun proves this.

 Take a picture in front of Dongdaemun.